 Instead of turkey as their festive bird of choice, Iceland’s Christmas lunch revolves around smoked Puffin.

 Lithuania, Poland and Ukraine

-Another Christmas Eve feast is the 12 dish Christmas eve supper (’supper’ seems a little modest here, the Italians call their 7 dishes a feast ) eaten in many Eastern Europeans countries.
-12 vegetarian meals will be served – each meal is to represent one of the 12 apostles.
+The 12 dish Christmas Eve supper is eaten in many Eastern European countries.
+12 vegetarian meals are served – each representing one of the 12 apostles.